Why Your Cloud Is Speeding for A Scalability Cliff

-I dug in and took at look at the server variables.
+I dug in and took a look at the server variables.
 They seemed to have substantial memory allocated to the server and Innodb.
 I then dug into the slow query log.
-This is a great facility in MySQL which sifts through activity happening against your database, and logs those which take a long time.
-In this case we had it set to ½ second and found tons of activity.
+This is a great facility in MySQL that sifts through activity happening against your database and logs those which take a long time.
+In this case, we had it set to ½ second and found tons of activity.

 What was happening?
 Turns out there were lots of missing indexes, and badly written SQL queries.

 A related popular piece AirBNB didn’t have to fail despite Amazon’s outage.

 How Can We Resolve These Problems?

 The customer asked me to explain the situation.
 I asked them to imagine finding a friend’s apartment in NYC without an address.
 Not easy right?
 You have to visit all of its 8 million residents until you locate your friend’s home.